BioSystemsUM/propythia/docs/index.rst

 ..
-ProPythia documentation master file, created by sphinx-quickstart on Mon Feb 17 14:08:13 2020.
+Propythia documentation master file, created by sphinx-quickstart on Sun Aug 27 09:36:54 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ProPythia's documentation!
+Welcome to Propythia's documentation!
 =====================================

 .. toctree::
-   :maxdepth: 4
+   :maxdepth: 2
    :caption: Contents:

-   installation
-   quickstart.ipynb
-   src
-   guides